 Special Services Transportation

 Transportation needs for students with disabilities are discussed at the student’s IEP meeting.
 If you have any concerns regarding transportation, please contact the student’s teacher, the building principal, or the Department of Special Services to arrange for an IEP meeting.
 Per State regulations, unauthorized riders are not allowed to ride a bus with a student.
 Only individuals who have been authorized by the District or the student’s IEP team may ride the bus.
 Therefore, parents or other individuals may not ride the bus with the students.
 Should a student with disabilities have special needs that require the bus driver’s knowledge, such information will be shared with the bus driver.
 The bus driver is held to a strict code of confidentiality, so the driver, therefore, cannot discuss any student’s personal information with anyone other than specified school personnel.
-If you have any questions or concerns regarding a student’s eligibility for transportation services, please contact the Department of Special Services at 708-532-8537.ces are scheduled at various times during the school year.
+If you have any questions or concerns regarding a student’s eligibility for transportation services, please contact the Department of Special Services at 708-532-8537.
+Transportation services are scheduled at various times during the school year.